Find Grad Schools

 4 Yearly Graduations

 Amridge University comes in at #2 on our list of the most popular colleges offering doctor's degrees in interdisciplinary studies.
+Roughly 700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $10,800 per year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in interdisciplinary studies from Amridge.
+During the most recent year for which we have data, 4 people received their doctor's degree in interdisciplinary studies from Amridge.
+About 50% of this group were women, and 100% were students from an underrepresented racial-ethnic group.

 #3